The Sauce and Swag of Alvin Kamara: From Alabama Afterthought to Saints Star

 Though he may not be a workhorse, he is a clothes horse.
 "I'm into fashion," he says.
 "That's my vice."

-Kamara has discovered and patronized some trendy boutiques that are in walking distance from his downtown New Orleans pad.
+Kamara has discovered and patronized some trendy boutiques that are walking distance from his downtown New Orleans pad.
 The Saints' schedule has enabled him to shop in London at Harrods and in Los Angeles at Barneys and Round Two.

-He is especially into Balenciaga: hats, jackets, shirts, slip-ons and speed-knits.
+He is especially into Balenciaga: hats, jackets, shirts, slip-ons and speed knits.
 He really likes shoes.
 He has a pair of Adidas Originals by Alexander Wang.
 One of his favorite pairs, by Rick Owens, goes for more than $2,000.
 He's worn them just twice.

 In New Orleans, he has nearly 40 pairs of shoes.
 Then he has another entire closetful back home in Atlanta.
 And he still has a bunch at his old place in Knoxville.